wilfriedbarth/wb-blog/src/pages/til/2018-05-07-child-only-selector/index.md

 ---
-title: "CSS :only-child Selector"
+title: 'CSS :only-child Selector'
-description: "TIL how to use CSS :only-child selector"
+description: 'TIL how to use CSS :only-child selector'
-keywords: ["CSS", ":only-child", "selector"]
+keywords: ['CSS', ':only-child', 'selector']
-date: "2018-05-07"
+date: '2018-05-07'
 ---

 Today I learned how useful the `:only-child` selector is when applying